Richard Kappel writing at a table with collaborators

 Pressure audit

-2 sessions in about 14 days
+Two sessions in about 14 days

-We map the options, expose the tradeoffs, and choose the move that best protects momentum.
+We map the options, expose tradeoffs, choose the next move, and set a simple 90 day focus.

 Weekly or biweekly